NooneBug/obsidian_vaults/Entity_typing_sota/Downstream task in which ET is usefull.md

 	- Dong 2014
 	- H. Ji and R. Grishman.
 Knowledge base population: Successful approaches and challenges.
 In ACL-HLT

+KB-embedding:

+	-  T. Dong, Z. Wang, J. Li, C. Bauckhage, and A. Cremers, “Triple classification using regions and fine-grained entity typing,” in Proceedings of the Thirty-Third AAAI Conference on Artificial Intelligence.
+AAAI Press, 2019.

 Machine Translation